 CTA bus seats are similar to train seats, and I sit-stand-sit and use the inflatable pillow in the same way.
 However, it looks as though somebody got the memo about the design of the human spine and made some ergonomic changes in the newer designs.

 Below are pictures of two buses.
 The first picture is from the bus with the older seats.
 The second one is the bus with the newer seats that I use this bus to get to my doctor’s appointments.
 These newer seats, although not perfect, seem to be more in line with the s-curve of the spine.
 I still use my inflatable pillow, but it’s always easier when the original chair has a more ergonomic shape.

 I had grown up in the suburbs, where driving everywhere was a necessity.
 Living without a car in the city was an adjustment, but I am only car-less part-time.
-My partner has a car and we often use it when we travel together, depending on where we are going and the parking situation.
+My partner has a car, and we often use it when we travel together, depending on where we are going and the parking situation.
 Still, even as a passenger, I consider his car to be a torture chamber, although not as bad as the airplane, which I will get to later.
 Below are photos of his car and the many pillows I use in it.

 It seems as if everybody recommends lumbar support when sitting in a chair, yet I don’t see anybody else carrying a pillow around.
 It took me a long time to not feel embarrassed about pulling it out on a train or bus.
-I had to get over it, though, like I have with so many other issues regarding my back.
+I had to get over it, though, as I have with so many other issues regarding my back.

 The pillow from Relax the Back inflates automatically to a medium level and can be inflated by blowing into the inner tube.
 Or you could squish it together and let the air out.
 This is important because every place has a different shaped seat.
 Also, my back needs different levels of support on the same seat at different times.
 The inflatable pillow fills in whatever air is needed at the time.
 It is one of the most important tools in my toolbox to fight this disability the best that I can.